Short name= Fapy-DNA glycosylase

 Repeated freezing and thawing is not recommended.
 Store working aliquots at 4°C for up to one week.

 Involved in base excision repair of DNA damaged by oxidation or by mutagenic agents.
 Acts as DNA glycosylase that recognizes and removes damaged bases.
 Has a preference for oxidized purines, such as 7,8-dihydro-8-oxoguanine (8-oxoG).
 Has AP (apurinic/apyrimidinic) lyase activity and introduces nicks in the DNA strand.
-Cleaves the DNA backbone by beta-delta elimination to generate a single-strand break at the site of the removed base with both 3'- and 5'-phosphates.
+Cleaves the DNA backbone by beta-delta elimination to generate a single-strand break at the site of the removed base with both 3'- and 5'-phosphates (By similarity).